bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 (brackets, see Introduction). **(B)** Limitations of gene content estimation using single samples.
-Depth is shown across five samples (scenarios described along the x-axis) for three genes: one gene is ubiquitous across strains (“core”, square), another found in only the strain of interest (“strain-specific”, triangle), and a third not present in the strain of interest but subject to cross-mapping (“not present”, x-shape).
+Depth is shown across five samples (scenarios described along the x-axis) for three genes: one gene is ubiquitous across strains ("core", square), another found in only the strain of interest ("strain-specific", triangle), and a third not present in the strain of interest but subject to cross-mapping ("not present", x-shape).
 Colors distinguish between strain-pure samples (green markers) and samples with a different strain or a mixture of more than one strain (gray markers).
 Traditional, single-sample analysis estimates gene content by selecting genes with a minimum depth (red,